tagspaces/documentation/selfhosting.md

 In order to use the hosted version you need a working WebDAV server.
 The current release was tested with success on [ownCloud](http://owncloud.org) which is based itself on the [sabre/dav](http://sabre.io) WebDAV server.
 On Ubuntu the installation steps are as following:

-- Install Apache webserver (*nginx* webserver with its webdav extension is reported alos to work)
+- Install Apache webserver (*nginx* webserver with its webdav extension is reported also to work)
 - [Install ownCloud](http://owncloud.org/install) or any other WebDAV server
 - Unzip the hosted version of TagSpaces somewhere in the www root folder of Apache.
 Currently the TagSpaces should be on the same host/ip and using the same port as the WebDAV server.
 This is so because of the XSS prevention build in the modern internet browsers.
 - Assuming ownCloud is installed in `/var/www/owncloud` and TagSpaces in `/var/www/tagspaces` you have to type something like this in your terminal: